CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol2-exe1-migrate-SQLDatabase-to-AzureSQLDatabaseServices.md

-- Note: if you face any issues related to the User and password is incorrect, go to the database and check the user is disabled or not. if user is disabled please refer the below screenshot to resolve the issue
+   > **Note**: If you face any issues related to the User and password is incorrect, go to the database and check the user is disabled or not. if user is disabled please refer the below screenshot to resolve the issue
       - **On SQL Server**: Click on new query and run the below query

 ```